tomsouri/cz-inflect/README.md

 The guesser is a LSTM-based encoder-decoder architecture with attention, trained with OpenNMT-py library on a training dataset consisting of approx. 360k Czech noun lemmata (data source: MorfFlex2.0 https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3186 ).

+The work in this project and all theoretical and technical details are described in the thesis: http://hdl.handle.net/20.500.11956/184286 .

 ### On Linux